hspeijer/led-simulator/SHAPE_DSL.md

 # Shape DSL Documentation

-The LED Simulator uses a Domain-Specific Language (DSL) to define LED strip shapes in 3D space.
+The LED Simulator uses a Domain-Specific Language (DSL) to define LED shapes in 3D space using a **graph-based node/edge system**.

 ## Core Concepts

 ### Vector3D

-A 3D coordinate or direction:
+A 3D coordinate:

 ```typescript
 interface Vector3D {